September 5th

 Commentary:

-What we do for ourselves dies with us.
-What we do for others and the world remains.
-That is immortality.
-We will all die one day or the other.
-May the goal be not to live forever, but to create something that will!
+What we do for ourselves fades away with us, but what we do for others and the world leaves a lasting legacy.
+That is true immortality.
+While death is inevitable for all, the aim should not be to live forever but to create something that will endure long after we're gone!

 pada vigrahaH: